What is Product Liability?

 Why do I need an Atlanta Product Liability Lawyer?

 In recent years, there have been a barrage of consumer goods with sub par quality from foreign manufacturers.
 Unfortunately, it is not as simple as finding the manufacturer of a product you bought at a local supermarket and serving them with legal papers.
 You need a highly skilled and experienced product liability trial lawyer who is well versed with all areas of litigation.
-Our associates at The Bader Law Firm have many years of practical knowledge with product liability litigations and experience with filing litigations against powerful conglomerates.
+Our associates at Bader Scott Injury Lawyers have many years of practical knowledge with product liability litigations and experience with filing litigations against powerful conglomerates.
 We are very experienced with all types of product liability litigations in the Atlanta area.
 Contact us at 678-562-5595 if you or your family members have been a victim of a defective product.
 We will assess your case and determine if there is a product liability claim to be made.